tomwillfixit/swarm-test-cluster/README.md

 ```

-# Checkpoint reached : Congrats you have all the tools installed !!
+# Checkpoint reached : Congratulations!
+You have all the tools installed !!

 ## Step 2 : Create Swarm Test Cluster

-The test cluster will consist of a Swarm Master and 4 Swarm Nodes.
-We will start 5 nodes called qanode[1-5]. qanode5 will become the master since it is the last to start.
+The test cluster(tc) will consist of 1 Consul Node, a Swarm Master and 4 Swarm Nodes.

+* consul-tc
+* swarm-master-tc
+* swarm-node-tc-[1-4]

-We will pass the following AWS credentials on the command line :
+Docker Machine requires the following AWS credentials to start a Machine on AWS :
 ```
 --amazonec2-access-key
 --amazonec2-secret-key